jrladd/CIS115/index.md

 - Describe the role of computing technologies in solving problems of storing, retrieving, transmitting, and analyzing information
 - Understand today’s information technologies within the context of historical efforts to communicate knowledge and solve problems
 - Critically evaluate the claims of new technologies that seek to improve daily life
-- Describe the role of the individual technology “leader” in the process of societal change
 - Write about computing technologies and their significance in an informative manner to a non-technical audience.